PennLINC/babs/docs/source/developer_babs_status.rst

                 * if ``eqw``: just update the job state code/category in ``df_job_updated``

-                    * currently does not support resubmission, until this is tested
+                    * currently does not support resubmission, won't support this feature until it has been tested

             * else, i.e., not in the queue, so failed: